Why Trysil uses full-clone in TTSession

 This isn’t a library gap.
 It’s a language-level constraint.

 So the dynamic-proxy approach is off the table.
 Not “hard”.
 Not “awkward”.
 Impossible.
+Whatever shape a Unit of Work takes in Delphi, it cannot rely on intercepting writes to fields.

 The code, roughly